Mrrvm/SCDTR/raspberry/main/README.md

 `server.cpp` is the main server file.
 It generates 2 threads: the main thread receives requests from the client and sends the respective responses;
 the other thread (sniff thread) receives the sniffed information from the FIFO and saves it.

+To have the client interact with the system, you should not forget to connect an USB cable between one arduino and the Rasberry Pi.

 <hr>

 `data.cpp` and `data.h` are responsible for saving and making calculations with the retrieved information.